BeryJu/gravity/docs/content/api/_index.md

 ### Authentication

-Currently, only basic authentication is supported.
-Users can be added via the API or CLI.
+Session authentication using local users and OIDC is supported for browser usage.
+API Keys can also be created for automation.

 #### CLI